On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 hit of Spotify?

-not look dismal, but the sign advising that water in prairie rivers such as this, fed by the
+The river didn't appear dismal, but a sign cautioned that water in prairie rivers such as this,

-Ogallala Aquifer boils up from the river in places forming quicksand.
-Sure, I was feeling
+fed by the Ogallala Aquifer boils up from the river in places forming quicksand.
+Sure, I was

-crusty and overheated, and a bit depressed about the future, but I wasn’t sure how I felt
+definitely feeling crusty and overheated, and yes, a bit depressed bout the future, but that was

 and while the current could be daunting, it was a safe swimming spot.
 He was wearing